pafoster/miniref/README.md

 ![screenshot](screenshots/rs.png)

-The left-hand pane displays a list of references.
-For the selected reference, the right-hand pane displays:
+The upper pane displays a list of references.
+For the selected reference, the lower pane displays:
 * **Citation information** (`ref.ris`)
 * **Tags** (`tags`)
 * **Notes** (`cat` of `.txt` files)